blair-aitken/lane_detection/README.md

 ## Title here

-This repository accompanies the research paper (add paper citation here).
+This repository accompanies the research paper:

+(add paper citation here)

-This toolkit provides everything needed to:
+This toolkit provides a complete pipeline to:
-- Calibrate your camera using intrinsic parameters.
+- Calibrate camera intrinsic parameters.
-- Generate a homography matrix to map image pixels into road-plane coordinates.
+- Generate a homography matrix to map image pixels to real-world road-plane coordinates.
-- Measure vehicle lateral position relative to a lane line from wheel-view videos.
+- Measure a vehicle's lateral position relative to a lane line.

 Included in this repository:
-- `chessboard_A4.png` — print on **A4** for camera calibration.
+- `chessboard_A4.png` — Print on **A4** for camera calibration.
-- `calibration_board_B1.png` — print **two copies** on **B1-sized boards** for homography calibration.
+- `calibration_board_B1.png` — Print **two copies** on **B1-sized boards** for homography calibration.
 - Cross-platform launchers (`mac_launcher.sh`, `win_launcher.bat`) to automate the entire pipeline.

 ---